herreio/cmif/README.rst

 Introduction
 ------------

-This is a simple python package to handle data in CMI-format.
+This is a simple python package to handle data in `CMI-format <https://github.com/TEI-Correspondence-SIG/CMIF>`_.

 Installation
 ------------